 Rupture of membranes is a normal part of giving birth.
-It’s the medical term for saying your water broke.
-This means that the amniotic sac that surrounds your baby has broken, allowing the amniotic fluid to flow out.
+It’s the medical term for saying your “water has broken.”
+It means that the amniotic sac that surrounds your baby has broken, allowing the amniotic fluid to flow out.

 While it’s normal for the sac to break during labor, if it happens too early, it can cause serious complications.
 This is called preterm / premature rupture of membranes (PROM).

 When PROM occurs at 34 weeks or more, some doctors might recommend delivering the baby.
 At that time, the risks of prematurity are less than the infection risks.
 If there are signs of infection, labor must be induced to avoid serious complications.

 Occasionally, a woman with PROM experiences resealing of the membranes.
-In these rare cases, she may continue her pregnancy to near term.
-She’ll still need close observation.
+In these rare cases, a woman can continue her pregnancy to near term, although still under close observation.

 Risks of prematurity decrease significantly as the fetus nears term.
 If PROM occurs in the 32- to 34-week range and the remaining amniotic fluid shows that the fetus’ lungs have matured enough, the doctor may discuss delivering the baby in some cases.